Week 1 - Brain Anatomy Tutorial Session

 Visit http://www.g2conline.org/3dbrain.
 This will take you to an online tool developed by the cold spring harbor laboratory to allow people to explore neuroanatomy.

 3-D Brain.
 The G2C Brain is an interactive 3-D model of the brain, with 29 structures that can be rotated in three-dimensional space.
 Each structure has information on brain disorders, brain damage, case studies, and links to modern neuroscience research.
 Ideal for students, researchers, and educators in psychology and biology.

-In this week’s lecture we provided an overview of the basic anatomy of the human brain.
+In a previous lecture we provided an overview of the basic anatomy of the human brain.
 As we will spend the semester exploring the brain in greater detail, let’s begin this journey by familiarizing ourselves visually view a few basic brain regions.
 Follow this link to open an interactive 3D Brain.
 Explore the structures listed below, then answer the questions to test your knowledge.
 Once you have finished with that, have a go at the "bonus questions" link below.
 The questions are not assessed and are open book.
 They are intended to help you become more familiar with brain anatomy and anatomical terminology.

 Try the Comparative Anatomy Puzzles on the next pages (link here below right).